iimez/lllms/README.md

 - Adjust the pool `concurrency`, and the models `maxInstances`, `ttl` and `contextSize` to fit your usecase.
 Combine multiple pools for more complex setups.
 - Can be tuned to either use no resources when idle or to always keep a model ready with context preloaded.
 - A chat session cache that will effectively reuse context across multiple turns or stateless requests.
 - OpenAI spec API endpoints.
 See [HTTP API docs](./docs/http-api.md) for details.
-A "native" API is not yet implemented.
+A "native" HTTP API is not yet implemented.
 - BYO web server or use the provided express server and middleware.
 Incoming requests are queued - stall, if needed - and processed as soon as resources are available.
 - Have as many ModelServers running as you want, they can share the same cache directory.
 (Multiple processes can as well)
 - Use the [ModelPool](./examples/pool.js) class directly for a lowerlevel transaction-like API to aquire/release model instances.